puppetlabs/puppetlabs-servicenow_reporting_integration/README.md

   * __Node__: the fqdn of the node the agent ran on
   * __Report Time__: The timestamp of the report to help find the report in the console
 * __Description__: See the description section from event management above.
 Incidents will get the same description

+### Filtering

+For both incidents and events, you can filter sending reports on the environment using an allow_list and block_list.
+You can set these lists in the module's parameters.
+The allow_list is defaulted to ['all'] and the block_list is defaulted to ['none'].
+If you have specific environment filters, you can add them to the list.
+You can also use wildcards (ie. \*filter\*).

 ## Troubleshooting